 - 1 Tbsp Maple Syrup

-- While the squash is cooking, boil 1 cup of water in a small pot (for the lentils), and 2 cups of water in another small pot (for the quinoa).
+- While the squash is cooking, boil 1 cup of water in a small pot (for the lentils), and 2 cups of water in another small pot (for the grain).
 Once the water is boiled add in lentils and quinoa to their respective pots and reduce to a simmer.
-The lentils will take about 25-30 minutes to cook and the quinoa about 15 minutes.
+The lentils will take about 20 minutes to cook, cook the grain according to the package directions.
+Should be anywhere from 15-30 minutes.

-- While the quinoa and lentils are cooking add onion and sage to a pan and cook until the onion is translucent and the sage is fragrant.
+- While the quinoa and lentils are cooking add onion, garlic and sage to a pan with olive oil and cook until the onion is translucent and the sage is fragrant.
 Add in chopped apple and kale and cook for about 5 minutes until cooked.

-- During the last 5-10 minutes of the squash baking, chop walnuts and coat with maple syrup and a bit of cinnamon (optional).
+- During the last 5-10 minutes of the squash baking, chop walnuts and coat with maple syrup.
 Toast in the oven until the squash is finished.

 - When the squash is finished, remove from the oven and let it cool so it's cool enough to touch (but warm enough to eat).
 Then, scoop out the inner layer so there is more room for filling.
 You can add the scooped squash to the filling or save it for later.
 It makes great leftovers mashed, in a soup or salad (I even made hummus with it)!